picocms/Pico/content-sample/index.md

 Pico is a flat file CMS.
 This means there is no administration backend or database to deal with.
 You simply create `.md` files in the `content` folder and those files become your pages.
-For example, creating a file called `index.md` will make it show as your main landing page.
+For example, this file is called `index.md` and is shown as the main landing page.

 When you install Pico, it comes with a `content-sample` folder.
 Inside this folder is a sample website that will display until you add your own content.